SharieRhea/TrackTagger/README.md

         ```
         KEY="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
         ```
+3. You will need a directory that holds your mp3 files.
+4. Files *must* be named in the format `Title - Artist.mp3`.

+## Installation

+### From Source

+1. Clone the repository into a directory of your choice.
 2. You will need Python 3.x and the following dependencies.
     1. dotenv: `pip install python-dotenv`
     2. music-tag: `pip install music-tag`
     3. customtkinter: `pip install customtkinter`
     4. requests: `pip install requests`
     5. pillow: `pip install pillow`
-3. You will need a directory that holds your mp3 files.
-4. Files *must* be named in the format `Title - Artist.mp3`.

-## Installation

-1. Clone the repository into a directory of your choice.
-2. Ensure requirements are met (a virtual environment/venv is recommended).
+3. Ensure requirements are met (a virtual environment/venv is recommended).
+4. Run `python3 Main.py` and enjoy!.

+### From Release

+1. Download the latest release from the Releases section.
+2. Ensure that the file is executable.
-3. Run `python3 TrackTagger.py`.
+3. Run and enjoy!